Exceptional Film Crew Is Top Production Asset in Wilmington, N.C.

 “We can crew multiple productions from the top down and with department heads in every category including DGA, stunts, special effects, camera, art department, construction, locations and so on,” says Johnny Griffin of the Wilmington Regional Film Commission.
 “Most shows crew with 90 to 95 percent locals who know the town, the locations, the vendors.”

 “This is a great time to shoot in Wilmington, NC,” says Bill Vassar.
 “We have talented, experienced local crew and incentive money available now.
-We have room to accommodate another three to four productions at our studio facility with 150,000 sq ft of column-free shooting space and 50-acre complex.”
+We can accommodate another three to four productions at our studio facility with 150,000 sq ft of column-free shooting space and 50-acre complex.”

 Vassar also reminds us Wilmington is a wonderfully pleasant place to work: good restaurants, great accommodations, temperate weather, beautiful beaches and thousands of locations.
 Add in our world-class crew, and Wilmington, NC offers the complete production package.